Speakerfile/slate/source/index.html.md

 > Make sure to replace `xxx-xxx-xxx` with your Access Token.

-Expertfile expects for the Accesstoken to be included in all API requests to the server in a header that looks like the following:
+Expertfile expects an access token to be included in all API requests to the server in a header that looks like the following:

 `Authorization: Bearer xxx-xxx-xxx`